webplatform/docs-wpd/Content/Import_Guide/index.md

 If you want to put any extra text and headings below the reference links in the "Manual sections" field, you'll need to start the headings at heading level three for them to appear underneath the "See also" heading.
 You can start them at page 2 if you want to include more sections at the bottom unrelated to "See also", but I'm not sure why you'd want to do that.

+====Page topics====

-f. the "Topics" section allows you to put the current article into a high level topic, such as Accessibility, or CSS.
+The "Topics" section allows you to put the current article into a high level topic, such as Accessibility, or CSS.
 You can choose multiple topics for each article.
 These will appear at the very bottom of the page.

-g.
+====Attribution====

 The "External attribution" section is for you to fill in extra licensing information about the article.
 It should be licensed as CC-BY, in which case you can do nothing.

 If it is instead licensed as CC-BY-SA, check the top checkbox.
 You may also need to fill in one of the other checkboxes instead, provide an external link and the summary at the bottom, to say what the content has come from and how it is licensed, as appropriate.
 If the content's license is incompatible with WPD, it will be removed.